Technical Brief

 At the start of each Pulse CA session, Sentinel generates an ephemeral cryptographic device identifier.
 This is distinct from the persistent device identity and serves a different purpose: binding Sentinel's participation to a specific session instance.

 Generation is triggered by notification over a secure network channel and occurs only upon receipt of instructions from a cryptographically recognized Pulse CA OIDC service provider.
-The identifier is a SHA-256 or SHA-512 hash constructed as a concatenation of a newly created GUID and the session identifier delivered with the initialization message.
+The identifier is a SHA-256 or SHA-512 hash constructed as a concatenation of the registered device identifier and the session identifier delivered with the initialization message.
+Anchoring the SSDI to the registered device identifier rather than a transient value ensures the session identity falls within the FIDO2-DA envelope and is fully accountable within the Merkle Tree audit chain.

 The result is a session-scoped cryptographic identity: unique per session, verifiable by the OIDC provider that initiated it, and structurally tied to the persistent device identity.
 This pairing—persistent device identity plus ephemeral session identity—ensures that session records are attributable to a specific physical device across the full session lifecycle.